SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Related Work

 \subsection{Curriculum Learning for LLMs.}

 Humans and animals learn more effectively when examples are presented in a meaningful order that gradually increases in complexity.
-Curriculum learning \cite{10.1145/1553374.1553380} and performance-guided training progression \cite{le2022episodic} have been applied to supervised and RL training.
+Curriculum learning \citep{10.1145/1553374.1553380} and performance-guided training progression \citep{le2022episodic} have been applied to supervised and RL training.
 For LLMs, recent studies have explored how to organize training data to reduce computational cost and improve sample efficiency, though this area remains underdeveloped.
-Existing approaches include hand-crafted difficulty tiers \cite{wen2025lightr1curriculumsftdpo, deepscaler2025, fastcurl}, which often require task-specific insights and manual tuning.
-More adaptive methods, such as AdaRFT \cite{AdaRFT}, learn a training curriculum by dynamically adjusting a difficulty threshold to select examples.
+Existing approaches include hand-crafted difficulty tiers \citep{wen2025lightr1curriculumsftdpo, deepscaler2025, fastcurl}, which often require task-specific insights and manual tuning.
+More adaptive methods, such as AdaRFT \citep{AdaRFT}, learn a training curriculum by dynamically adjusting a difficulty threshold to select examples.
 While promising, these methods still face limitations: repeated training on easy examples can lead to overfitting or poor generalization; difficulty heuristics may not transfer across tasks; and fixed sampling strategies may fail to adapt to evolving model capabilities.
-There remains a need for more principled and generalizable curriculum strategies tailored to the scale and dynamics of LLM training.
+There remains a need for more principled curriculum strategies tailored to the scale and dynamics of LLM training.

-\section{Self-paced Reinforcement Fine-Tuning}
+\section{Self-paced Reinforcement Fine-tuning}

-We aim to improve the performance of a policy model \(\pi_{\theta}\) through adaptive training progress while minimizing the amount of training data required.
-Training directly on tasks that are either too easy or too difficult often leads to inefficient learning, as the model receives limited challenge or feedback.
-Instead, the data assignment should adapt to the model’s evolving capabilities—presenting examples that it is ready to learn from at each stage.
-Threshold methods for curriculum control require manual tuning and can be suboptimal, especially when the model struggles early in training~\cite{AdaRFT}.
-To overcome these limitations, we introduce \textbf{SPaRFT}, a two-phase approach for self-paced training optimization: (1) cluster-based data reduction and (2) bandit-based data assignment.
-SPaRFT integrates seamlessly with common RFT algorithms, and we use GRPO~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} as the default method.
-A detailed description of the algorithm is provided in Appendix~\ref{ref:algorithm}'s Algorithm~\ref{alg:algorithm}.
+We aim to improve a policy $\pi_{\theta}$ by adaptively presenting training samples while minimizing the required data.
+Focusing on tasks that are too easy or too hard is inefficient, offering little challenge or feedback.
+Instead, data assignment should adapt to the model's evolving capabilities, presenting examples that it is ready to learn at each stage.
+Threshold-based curricula require manual tuning and can be suboptimal, especially at the early training stage~\citep{AdaRFT}.
+To address this, we introduce \textbf{SPaCe}, a two-phase approach for self-paced optimization: (1) cluster-based data reduction and (2) bandit-based data assignment.
+SPaCe integrates with common RFT algorithms; we use GRPO~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} by default.